 Every Registered Landscape Architect is required to obtain a professional stamp (seal), to know when the stamp must be used, and to be responsible for the custody and proper use of the stamp.

 An individual newly registered with the Board will need to contact a brick-and-mortar stationary supply store or online store to order a professional stamp.
 The Board has set forth in rule the requirements for the design of the professional stamp.
 All stamps must be in the required design.
-Following is an example illustration.
+Following is an example illustration (not necessarily to scale).

 A Registered Landscape Architect may only stamp and sign plans and documents that he or she prepared or that were prepared by someone working under the direct supervision and responsible charge of the Registered Landscape Architect.